 Designed and fabricated a successful Top Fuel Harley from the ground up.
 Invented the 5" belt drive now the standard in nitro racing.
 Originator of the Nitro Cup for Innovation and Technology, an annual award in the CMDRA.

-Trained in CATIA V5 Design Software.
+Professionally trained in CATIA V5 Design Software.

 "It's all just squares and circles."